CORONAVIRUS UPDATE: STUDENT REFUND INFORMATION

 Please note: The university refund policy for tuition and fees is very different from the Federal Title IV regulations for returning financial aid.
 For example: If a student withdraws after the end of the university refund period, the student will be charged for 100 percent of his/her tuition and fees.
 If the student withdraws before completing more than 60 percent of the semester, the university is required to return a portion of his/her Title IV funds.
 In most cases, the student will owe the university for the Title IV funds returned.
 If not repaid to the university, the student will not be able to return in future semesters or receive official transcripts.

 View Financial Aid

-To view the financial aid you are receiving, log onto your MyClarion account, the student information system for Clarion University.
-Students, faculty and staff utilize MyClarion for registration, grades, financial aid, billing and many other services.
-Here's a quick reference guide for using MyClarion to access Financial Aid information:
+To view the financial aid you are receiving, log into your MyClarion account, the student information system for PennWest Clarion.
+Students, faculty, and staff utilize MyClarion for registration, grades, financial aid, billing, and many other services.
+Here's a quick reference guide for using MyClarion to access financial aid information:

-- In Student Center, scroll to the "Finances" area.
+- In the Student Center, scroll to the Finances area.

 Students denied financial aid for any reason may appeal the denial as follows: